 This post may contain affiliate links.
 As an Amazon Influencer, I earn from qualifying purchases.

-Crock-Pot Beef Bourguignon reduces time spent in the kitchen but does not take short-cuts with flavor.
+Crock-Pot Beef Bourguignon reduces time spent in the kitchen without taking short-cuts on flavor.
 Beef, bacon, mushrooms, carrots, and onions are slow-cooked to perfection in a rich red wine sauce.

-Crock-Pot Beef Bourguignon is tagged as a special occasion dinner recipe because it's feast-worthy, much like Beef and Vegetables in a Red Wine Sauce and Black Forest Pot Roast.
+Crock-Pot Beef Bourguignon is a special occasion dinner recipe because it's feast-worthy, much like our slow cooker beef shoulder roast.
 It sounds like something you would sit down to for New Year's Eve Dinner, Valentine's Day or an anniversary.

 Although I'm not sure how Julia would feel about cooking it all day in a slow cooker, I'm sure she would appreciate the reasoning behind this method...more time with family and friends!

 Not that you need to wait for a holiday to make it.
-It's special occasion worthy, but weeknight friendly because it has a time-saving twist!
+It's weeknight-friendly because it has a time-saving twist!

 We use a beef shoulder roast, cut into 2-inch cubes for this recipe.
 It's also known as shoulder clod roast.
 It's a type of chuck roast that is lean.